Travel Guide to Surigao del Sur, Philippines

 College was a big change for me, maybe also for others.
-Many students came from different places, and using different languages.
+Many students came from different places and using different languages.
 For example, in my dormitory, we came from all over the Philippines.
-From Leyte, Samar, Bacolod, Masbate, Zamboanga and Palawan.
-It was a chaos for me as a province girl, now living in a big old city.
+From Leyte, Samar, Bacolod, Masbate, Zamboanga, and Palawan.
+It was chaos for me as a province girl, now living in a big old city.

-First day of class in college, and everyone needs to introduce themselves.
+The first day of class in college and everyone needs to introduce themselves.
 Name, from what school, and where you came from.
-Of course I got my turn, I introduced myself and told the whole class I’m from Tandag, Surigao del Sur.
+Of course, I got my turn, I introduced myself and told the whole class I’m from Tandag, Surigao del Sur.
 Not sure if everyone does know where I came from since most of my classmates are from the city.
-But there’s one person asked me.
+But there’s one person who asked me.

 I told her “It is in Mindanao.”

 With an unsure face, she asked with a smile, “So there’s a lot of trees there, like coconut?”

 Well, I believe she asked me if I’m living inside the jungle and not just around coconut trees.
 But for the first months of living in Cebu, I got a lot of questions about where I came from.
 Like..“Have you experienced bombs?” , “There are a lot of NPAs there, right?” , “Is your place near Zamboanga?”.
 I’m not criticizing them for their poor geographical skills nor what they saw from the media about Mindanao, but sometimes it’s difficult to share in detail about my place.
 I just answered those questions with a ‘Yes’ and a ‘No’.
 Simple and not complicated for both sides.